Another Pelosi Chairman Faces Wrath of Democrat Primary Voters in MA

 The Intercept’s latest findings further revealed that at the state level, the Massachusetts Democratic Party was communicating with the students prior to the allegations going public, despite the organization’s bylaws requiring it remain neutral in primaries.
 The outlet reported Monday that state party Executive Director Victoria Martinez also told students to destroy communication records between the state party and CDMA.

-The latest poll suggests Morse’s campaign, which has fully rejected the claims of misconduct, has not been negatively impacted by the allegations; the campaign also announced Friday after the tumultuous week that it had been its most successful week of fundraising yet.
+The latest poll suggests Morse’s campaign, which has fully rejected the claims of misconduct, has not been negatively impacted by the allegations; the campaign also announced Friday after the tumultuous week that it had seen its most successful week of fundraising yet.
 The primary takes place in just over two weeks on September 1.

 .